AJTJ/rust_practice/ch 5: structs.md

 `rectangle`

 # Struct facts
-- The field of a struct can be different types.
+- The fields of a struct can be different types.
 - Each field is named.
 - Each field has key: value pairs